It’s much easier if you’ve properly prepared.

-You can try two approaches: the official way and the … well, the not-so-official way.
-Even if you don’t use the not-so-official way, you should know about it because it actually represents a possible security threat.
+There are two approaches to try: the official way and the not-so-official way.
+Even if you don’t use the not-so-official way, you should know about it, as it represents another potential security threat.

 Become a Patron of Ask Leo! and go ad-free!